elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_channels_and_elm_ports.md

 We have our game platform up and running, where users can sign in and play a simple Elm game that tracks a score.
-Now, we'll be working at the intersection of Elixir, Elm, and JavaScript to sync the data between the front-end and back-end.
+Now, we'll be working at the intersection of Elixir, Elm, and JavaScript to sync the data between the Elm front-end and the Phoenix back-end.

-We'll learn about Phoenix channels with the goal of being able to communicate the score from our game to other players using WebSockets as well as saving the scores to the database.
-We'll also get an introduction to using Elm ports, which allow us to communicate between Elm and JavaScript while retaining the typesafe benefits of working with Elm.
+We'll learn about Phoenix channels with the goal of being able to communicate the score from our game to other players using WebSockets as well as saving the scores to the database and display them on the screen.
+We'll also get an introduction to Elm ports, which allow us to communicate between Elm and JavaScript while retaining the typesafe benefits of working with Elm.

 ## A Brief Warning

-Now that we're working at the intersection of Elm and Phoenix, it's good to keep in mind that things are still rapidly changing in the community.
-There's no "official" client to hook up Elm and Phoenix yet.
-Although the libraries and techniques tend to change, it's also good to keep in mind that the overall concepts in Elixir and Elm both tend to stay the same.
-In other words, the material in this chapter is subject to change as new integration techniques become standard practice, but the concepts we're using to build our application will still be useful even as things evolve.
+It's good to keep in mind that the communities for Elixir and Elm are rapidly evolving, and the approach for integrating these languages can change quickly as well.

+There will likely be a time in the near future where packages make it very simple for developers to integrate the two languages with a straightforward API, but currently it can be a tedious process to connect things properly.

+The good news is that this knowledge is very valuable, because any non-trivial Elm application is likely going to need to work with JavaScript code and knowing how to use ports is essential.

-## Channels
+## Introduction to Channels

 Essentially, Phoenix channels give us a way to send and receive messages.
 A chatroom application is a common example of how channels work.
 When users enter